Skip to main content

 • CHEE 6337: Advanced Reactor Engineering or CHEE 6360 Biomolecular Engineering

-Of the remaining six (elective) courses, at least two must be Chemical Engineering graduate courses.
+Of the remaining six (elective) courses, ONLY two elective graduate-level courses (6 credit hours) from other departments may be substituted for chemical electives.
 Graduate level courses from other departments may be approved on a case-by-case basis.
 It is possible to enroll in Rice graduate courses in some cases.
 Some basic computer science (COSC) classes, as well as the finance and accounting courses offered in the MChE program (CHEE 6350, 6368 and 6369) are not usable as M.S. or Ph.D. electives.
-Students are also expected to enroll for the departmental seminar series class (CHEE 6111) when permitted by their total hours limits.
+Students are also required to enroll for the departmental seminar series class (CHEE 6111) after their first year.
 However, you must attend department seminars regularly, whether formally enrolled or not.

 2. Admission to Candidacy for the Ph.D.